 Some commonly asked questions:

-1) My first Virginia winery was Casanel Vineyards and Winery, sometime in I think mid-2013.
+2) My first Virginia winery was Casanel Vineyards and Winery, sometime in I think mid-2013.
+I credit Katie and Nelson for setting me on the right path from there.

 3) My favorite grapes are Tannat, Petit Verdot, and Sauvignon Blanc.